RyanTang1/AE-Generator/README.md

 ## Usage

-The script is originally writtin based on taking the input data like imageNet validation data.
+The script is originally implemented based on taking the input data like imageNet validation data.
 Therefore, running the script requires several inputs.